Top 8 Bodybuilding Myths Debunked

 How did I do it?

-2 – You CANNOT Build Muscle and Burn Fat at the Same Time
+Myth 2.
+You Cannot Build Muscle and Burn Fat at the Same Time

 This is because gym brah’s preach that a calorie surplus = muscle gains.
-Whilst a calorie deficit = fat loss.
+While a calorie deficit equals fat loss.

-Thus, you can’t be in an excess of calories and a deficit at the same time.
+Thus, you can’t have an excess of calories and a deficit at the same time.
 It’s one or the other.

 However, such gurus teaching this don’t understand that a calorie surplus isn’t the only way to build muscle.